article · Certification difficulty & pass rates

 Fast answer

-CompTIA PenTest+ is best read as a hard certification in this data set: 65/100.
-If your background already includes authorized testing scope, reconnaissance, scanning, exploitation, post-exploitation, reporting, and remediation communication, it may feel easier than the score.
+CompTIA PenTest+ sits at the advanced stage: CompTIA recommends three to four years in a penetration tester job role.
+If your background already includes authorized testing scope, reconnaissance, scanning, exploitation, post-exploitation, reporting, and remediation communication, it may feel easier than that suggests.
 If those concepts are new, the same exam can feel harder.

 The clean answer is: build legal-scope labs with networking, Linux, web, scripting, and reporting practice before scheduling it.
 Do not use forum anecdotes or anonymous outcome percentages as the deciding evidence.
 Use official exam facts, your lab history, and the role proof you need next.

-Experience3–4 years in a penetration tester job role, with Network+ and Security+ or equivalent knowledge (a vendor recommendation, not a requirement).15Official eligibility source
+Recommended background3–4 years in a penetration tester job role, with Network+ and Security+ or equivalent knowledge (a vendor recommendation, not a requirement). (checked 2026-06-19 — source on the CompTIA PenTest+ page)

 What the official source does publish